 If you are craving some fresh seafood and fishing is not quit what you were thinking then what about crabbing?
 With very little supplies and effort you can have dinner on the table in just a few hours.
 Talk about fresh!
 All you need is some bait, string and a net.
 Don't forget a bucket to hold them (without water) and a big pot to boil them in.

 Be sure to get your One Day All Water Fishing License ($16) at Academy (located in Lake Jackson) for everyone between 17 and 64 years of age.

-Your Beach Vacation is the perfect time to get family photos ...everyone is together, your relaxed, your probably tan by now, and your in a beautiful city with tons of scenic backdrops!
-We have put together a list of local photographers that range in style and price.
+Your Beach Vacation is the perfect time to get family photos, everyone is together, your relaxed, your probably tan by now, and you're in a beautiful city with tons of scenic backdrops!
 Photographers book up way in advance just like a beach house so we recommend booking and securing the photographer of your choice with a deposit as soon as you can.
-We also suggest you let the photographer know exactly what you are wanting for your photos ...posed shots, sunset shots, water shots, etc...that way they will be prepared and know exactly what you are thinking.
+We also suggest you let the photographer know what you want for your photos, posed shots, sunset shots, water shots, etc. that way they will be prepared and know exactly what you are thinking.